oxzi/gosh/README.md

 - Client side caching by HTTP headers `Last-Modified` and `If-Modified-Since` and HTTP status code 304
 - On Linux there is additional hardening through Landlock and seccomp-bpf
 - On OpenBSD there is additional hardening through pledge and unveil
-- Print less output with `?onlyURL` flag, e.g. for use with Weechat-Android.
+- Print only the final UR with the `?onlyURL` GET parameter instead of a more verbose output

 ## Installation